 - Serve immediately and enjoy.
 I often serve with a summer salad or steamed broccoli.

-Do you make Chicken Marsala?
-What is your best chicken recipe?
+Ever made Chicken Marsala?
+What is your favorite chicken recipe?
 Share below!